TREASURIES-Yields rise on vaccine optimism, ahead of Fed minutes

 By Ross Kerber

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, US2US10=RR seen as an indicator of economic expectations, was at 69 basis points, about 3 basis points higher than Friday's close.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 69 basis points, about 2 basis points higher than Friday's close.

+It was also closer to the high of 79 basis points reached on Nov.
+10, the highest it has been since early 2018.
+Other parts of the yield curve traded in a similar pattern, including the spread between 5-year and 30-year notes, also up 2 basis points.

 Investors seemed to be moving out of ultra-safe U.S. Treasuries as stocks and commodities markets rose, said Subadra Rajappa, head of U.S. rates strategy for Societe Generale.

-They were also positioning ahead of minutes of the Fed's Open Markets Committee due out Wednesday, she said, and keeping an eye out for controversial cabinet picks by U.S. President-elect Joe Biden, who so far has signaled he will chose a relatively moderate lineup of top officials to run U.S. agencies.
+They were also positioning ahead of minutes of the Fed's Open Markets Committee due on Wednesday, she said, and keeping an eye out for cabinet picks for financial roles by U.S. President-elect Joe Biden.

-"If there are any interesting or controversial picks that might create some volatility," she said.
-She added that seems unlikely since Biden's nominees may have to be confirmed by a Republican-controlled Senate.
+"If there are any interesting or controversial picks that might create some volatility," Rajappa said.
+She added that seems unlikely, since Biden's nominees may have to be confirmed by a Republican-controlled Senate should they retain control of the upper house.

+In a note to clients on Monday, Cowen and Company analyst Jaret Seiberg said the firm sees former Fed chief Janet Yellen "as having the inside track" for the key role of U.S. Treasury secretary, after Biden suggested his pick would gain support from progressives and moderates.

+Progressives have been more skeptical of the other two leading candidates, Fed Governor Lael Brainard and Roger Ferguson, CEO of asset manager TIAA, he wrote.

-U.S. stock index futures rose on Monday as hopes that the first COVID-19 vaccine could be available within weeks renewed bets of a swift economic recovery next year.
+U.S. stock index futures rose early on Monday as hopes that the first COVID-19 vaccine could be available within weeks renewed bets on a swift economic recovery next year.

 U.S. healthcare workers and others recommended for the nation's first inoculations could start getting shots within a day or two of regulatory consent next month, a top official of the government's vaccine development effort said on Sunday.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down less than a basis point at 0.1614% in morning trading.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was unchanged at 0.1634% in afternoon trading.

 Price